 h.
-Know the Law of War and Rules of Engagement.
+Know the Rules of Engagement.
 Base commanders and their subordinates must comply with ROE.
 They should ensure that inconsistencies among Service component ROE are reconciled.

-3. Defensive Factors.
+3. Defensive Factors

 The remainder of this chapter deals with base defense against action by organized military or paramilitary units.
-Considerations for day-to-day security of the base and for combatting terrorism are contained in Appendixes F and G. Base defense should be governed by considering the factors of mission, enemy, terrain and weather, troops and support available, and time available a.
-Mission.
-The primary mission of the base is to support joint force objectives.
-Inherent in this mission is the subsidiary mission of defending itself.
+Considerations for day-to-day security of the base and for combatting terrorism are contained in Appendix F, "Security," and Appendix G, "Terrorism."
+As shown in Figure IV-2, base defense should be governed by considering the factors of mission, enemy, terrain and weather, troops and support available, and time available (including all friendly forces).
+Additionally, careful consideration should be